• Skip to main content

 Below are the new words used in the example sentence.

 • no – の : a case particle used to join two nouns.
-Normally the preceding noun can work as a modifier to describe the following noun.
-In the example, this joins “shizen” and “utsukushisa”.
+Normally, the first one can work as a modifier to describe the second.
+In the example, this is used to join “shizen” and “utsukushisa”.
 The formed phrase literally means ‘the beauty of nature’ in Japanese.
-Word orders in Japanese and English are different, but the role of this case particle is very similar to that of “of” in English.
+Word orders in Japanese and English are different, but the role of this case particle is similar to that of the English preposition, “of”.

 • utsukushisa – 美しさ (うつくしさ) : the noun form of the i-adjective, “utsukushii“, which means ‘beautiful’ in Japanese.

 • ga – が : a case particle used to make the subject word or the object word in a sentence.
-In the example, this works after the noun phrase, “shizen no utsukushisa”, to make the object in the sentence.
+In the example, this is used after “shizen no utsukushisa” to make the object in the sentence.

 Example #2: another usage of “shizen”